 East Bay charter schools are free public schools that range in focus from the language arts to social justice-focused or technology.
-At this time most, if not all, tours and visitations are happening online (so you can wear your pajamas at home if you feel like it).
+At this time some tours and visitations are happening online (so you can wear your pajamas at home if you feel like it).
 Happy visiting and hope you find just the right school for your family.

 Featured East Bay Charter Schools

 The Academy of Alameda is a free public charter school that serves students in grades K-8.
 AoA equitably develops students into critical thinkers and life-long learners who navigate the world with integrity and who apply their learning to empower themselves and their communities.

 AIMS is a free public school that serves approximately 1,300 K-12 students.
 They have been recognized as a National Blue Ribbon school, Charter School of the Year by CCSA, and closing the achievement gap for low-income African-American students.
 Students with disabilities, English language learners, and foster families are welcome to apply.